TEENAGER TARGETED BY SALVADORAN POLICE SEEKS ASYLUM AND SIJS

 In order to assist Vittorio, a pro bono team will appear in state family court to obtain an order that he meets the requirements for SIJS; prepare and submit an SIJS application package with USCIS; appear with the child at a USCIS interview, if required; and handle the child's adjustment of status (green card).
 There also may be one or more brief scheduling hearings (“master calendar hearing”) with an Immigration Judge.

 Timeline: No Immigration Court Calendar Hearing currently scheduled; asylum application should be filed expeditiously; State court custody hearing for SIJS ideally within 4 to 6 months, followed by USCIS filing (approvals can take 10 to 12 months).
+In response to COVID-19, the courts currently permit attorneys to attend all hearings telephonically.

 Location & Language: He lives in Montgomery County, MD and speaks Spanish.